alexandertrefz/essence/packages/website/diagnostics.md

 Give the Protocol a requirement the body calls on `@`, and let each conforming Namespace reach the name instead.

+### `clashing-provided-method`

+Two Modules of one compilation each declare a Protocol of the same name, and both provide a Method of the same name.

+A provided Method is emitted once, as a const named for the Protocol and the Method, shared by every conformer in the graph — so the second declaration would name the same const and its body would answer for the first.
+Two same-named Protocols providing *different* Methods are fine; only a shared Method name clashes.

+Declare the Protocol once and import it where it is needed, or rename one of the two.

 ## Inference

 ### `uninferable-type-parameter`